Saving our right to save the planet

 Which other rights are threatened?

 The government isn’t stopping there.
-It’s introduced the requirement of photographic voter ID, which has recently promoted government's own watchdog, the Electoral Commission, to highlight that this has caused problems for disabled voters, Black and ethnic minority and LGBTQIA+ communities, young people and unemployed people.
+It’s introduced the requirement of photographic voter ID, which promoted government's own watchdog, the Electoral Commission, to highlight that this has caused problems for disabled voters, people of colour, LGBTQIA+ communities, young people and unemployed people.
 Other restrictions have also been made to judicial review.
 These new measures limit people’s ability to make their voices heard on the streets and at the ballot box, and restrict access to justice in the courts.

 Its anti-boycott bill to limit public bodies from undertaking boycotts, divestment and sanctions could have serious implications for fossil fuel divestment and campaigns that support the boycott of goods for environmental, human rights and ethical reasons.